rdmpage/genbank-pubmed-links/README.md

 ### BOLD

-Accession numbers from BOLD can be found in their data dumps.
+Accession numbers from BOLD can be found in their data dumps in the `insdc_acs` field.
 Some accessions have suffixes indicating that the records have been suppressed (e.g., `GU654642-SUPPRESSED`) or withdrawn (e.g., `HQ974947-WITHDRAWN`).
 Some accessions may also contain spurious characters, e.g. `ï»¿JN303723-WITHDRAWN`.

+Note that nearly 500K BOLD records state they were `Mined from GenBank, NCBI` but have an empty `insdc_acs` field.
+The GenBank accession is in the `sampleid` field.

 ### ORCID